hailuhr/new-cli-gem/README.md

 # cli_project

-This Ruby Gem provides a CLI to view neighborhood community meetings in Manhattan per NYC Mayor's Community Affair Unit website.
+This Ruby Gem provides a CLI to view neighborhood community meetings in Manhattan through the New York City Mayor's Community Affair Unit website.

 ## Installation

-Install this gem by entering gem install cli_project.
-After the CLI is installed you can run the gem cli_project to find out about neighborhood community meetings and whats being discussed for it in your command line.
+Install this gem by entering 'gem install cli_project'.
+After the CLI is installed you can run the gem cli_project to find out about neighborhood community meetings, whats being discussed for in them, and more details through your command line.

 ## Usage

-Type ruby ruby bin/gem_project_bin and follow the on screen prompts.
+Enter 'ruby bin/gem_project_bin' to begin the program and follow the on screen prompts.

 ## Contributing